 When we’re camping in the backcountry, we often find ourselves missing certain textures.
-Most backpacking foods invariably take on a soft, mushy texture.
-(Think protein bars, oatmeals, boil-in-bag meals).
+Most backpacking food invariably takes on a soft, mushy texture—think protein bars, oatmeals, boil-in-bag meals.
 Mush!
 All of it mush!

 There’s nothing wrong with mush, it’s just sometimes we need a break.
-We need something crunchy, something with some chew.
+We need something crunchy.
 Enter: Coconut Chocolate Granola.